Arizona Daily Star: 1971–present

-It was announced Jan.
-30, 2005, that Lee Enterprises Inc. would buy the newspapers owned by Pulitzer Inc. The sale includes the Arizona Daily Star.
+In 2003, Robert Flores mailed a 22-page letter to The Star, shortly before killing three people and himself at the University of Arizona.
+The Star made the decision to publish the letter online.
+In a note with the letter when it was posted online, Editor Bobbie Jo Buel stated they "decided to run excerpts in these pages and the entire letter online — not to give voice to a killer who doesn't deserve it but with the hope that it helps our hurting community come to grips with his twisted act."

 Tucson Citizen, a Gannett newspaper, ceased print publication, with the last edition published May 16, 2009.
 Press operations for the Star moved to Phoenix May 21, 2019.
 Owners of the Star sold the building at 4850 S. Park Ave. for more than $2 million at auction in September 2020.

 Awards

 In 1981, Star reporters Clark Hallas and Robert B. Lowe won the Pulitzer Prize for Local Investigative Specialized Reporting for their stories about recruiting violations by University of Arizona football coach, Tony Mason.

 Court cases

 In 1940, the Tucson Citizen and Arizona Daily Star entered into a joint operating agreement (JOA) that was later extended to 1990.
 The joint company owned equally by the two newspapers was Tucson Newspapers Inc. (TNI) The JOA helped bolster the Tucson Citizen by increasing advertising revenue since ads could now be sold by TNI for both papers.

 In 1965, the U.S. government filed a complaint that the new company violated the Sherman Antitrust Act and the Clayton Act.
 The U.S. Supreme Court agreed, saying the First Amendment does not exempt newspapers from laws aimed at preserving competition.
 In response to the decision, Congress passed the Newspaper Preservation Act of 1970 to allow joint operating agreements.